RTEMS/rtems-docs/eng/coding-formatting.md

 (EightyCharacterLineLimit)=

-## Eighty Character Line Limit
+## Seventy-Nine Character Line Limit

 Code should look good for everyone under some standard width assumptions.
 Where a line wraps should be the same for anyone reading the code.
-For historical reasons, RTEMS uses 80 characters as the maximum width for each line of code.
-The newline (`\n`) character terminating the line does not count for the 80 character limit.
+For historical reasons, RTEMS uses 79 characters as the maximum width for each line of code.
+The newline (`\n`) character terminating the line does not count for the 79 character limit.

-If you find yourself with code longer than 80 characters, first ask yourself whether the nesting level is too deep, names too long, compound expressions too complicated, or if some other guideline for improving readability can help to shrink the line length.
+If you find yourself with code longer than 79 characters, first ask yourself whether the nesting level is too deep, names too long, compound expressions too complicated, or if some other guideline for improving readability can help to shrink the line length.
 Refactoring nested blocks into functions can help to